 Look at these future engineers in action!
 The students in Mr. Collett's Principles of Applied Engineering classes are diving deep into the Tallest Paper Tower Project, putting their problem-solving, teamwork, and creativity to the ultimate test!
 Using only paper and tape, they're practicing the engineering design process, from brainstorming to building.
 It's amazing to watch their innovative ideas come to life!
 What a fantastic way to develop critical skills.

-29 days ago, Ray D. Corbett Junior High School
+6 months ago, Ray D. Corbett Junior High School

 Students working on an engineering project